Your browser is not optimized for viewing this website.

 Ages: 9-14

-Consider this a brief immersion in the populating imaginary gardens with real toads.
-Together, we will closely read poems from the past and present as we attempt to understand what a poem is and what it can do.
-Then, in a supportive and dynamic creative community, we will also write our own poetry.
-We will employ imitation and use frequent writing prompts to shake us out of established modes of thinking and writing.
+Consider this a brief immersion in the art of the poem!
+Together, we will read and enjoy poems, as we attempt to understand what a poem is and what it can do.
+Then, in a supportive and dynamic community, we will write and share our own poems.
+Writing can be playful, and we will use (sometimes silly) writing exercises to shake us out of our usual ways of thinking and writing.
 Students will leave this course with at least five poems as well as a stronger sense of the possibilities of poetry.

 ________________________